espegro/tulip/README.md

 #### Add
-Add a single value to filter
+Add a single value to filter.
 Value kan be anything, will be hashed k times with murmur3

 ```